kierendixon/purchase-order-tracker-aspnetcore_angular/README.md

 1. `docker-compose build`
 1. `docker-compose up`

-Once the containers are started you can access the application at http://localhost:4890
+Once the containers are started, you can access the application at http://localhost:4890
 Login with non-admin account basic/basic or admin account super/super.

 # Technical Details